U.S. solar firms see growth in fire-stricken California

 Solaria, a California-based solar panel manufacturer, has also introduced a discount of 2% to 5% for California installers who put up its product.
 Demand for battery storage has grown around 30% to 40% in areas affected by the outages, CEO Suvi Sharma said.

-Tesla and Korea’s LG Chem Ltd (051910.KS) are among the top home battery suppliers in the United States, whose ranks are growing.
-SunPower is introducing its own branded battery products, as is Enphase Energy Inc (ENPH.O), which makes inverters that convert energy from solar panels for home use.
+Tesla and Korea’s LG Chem Ltd are among the top home battery suppliers in the United States, whose ranks are growing.
+SunPower is introducing its own branded battery products, as is Enphase Energy Inc, which makes inverters that convert energy from solar panels for home use.

 Batteries are crucial in combating power outages, several of the companies said, because most home solar systems in California are linked to the grid and are designed to shut down during blackouts to protect utility workers repairing lines.